Konda Venkatappayya: Family

-Venkatappaiah married Venkata Subbamma.
+Venkatappayya married Venkata Subbamma.
 They had 6 children, four girls and two boys.
 Two boys and two girls died in their early life.
 His two daughters are Konda Buchi Laxmamma and Konda Parvathi Devi.
 His daughter Konda Parvathi Devi has graduated from Benares Hindu University.
 She was elected at Member of Andhra Pradesh Legislative Council.
 She has donated the "Desa Bhakta Bhawan" to Navodaya Vidyalaya Samiti in the year 1987.
 It has a historical monument and leaders like Mahatma Gandhi, Annie Besant, Pandit Jawaharlal Nehru, Patel and others stayed in this building during Indian freedom movement.